NinerXrayBravoTwoTwo/MassEnergyUnits/minkowski_entropy/README.md

+# Compounding Growth Rate
-# Compounding, half-lives, and doubling times in Minkowski spacetime
+## Entropy Production - half-lives - doubling times in Minkowski spacetime

 **A mathematically precise framework for modeling growth, decay, and entropy production in Minkowski spacetime.**